Covid-19 travel restrictions state by state - KRDO

 Covid-19 travel restrictions state by state

-With cases of Covid-19 now past the 27 million mark in the United States, some states have updated or expanded their rules and regulations.
+With cases of Covid-19 now past the 27.6 million mark in the United States, some states have updated or expanded their travel rules and regulations.

 The Centers for Disease Control and Prevention warns against nonessential travel at this time.
 If you do decide to travel to another state, it is important to be updated on the latest statewide regulations.

-Note: UPDATE: Visitors to Minnesota are asked to quarantine for 14 days or follow CDC guidelines on how to shorten a quarantine.
-Also note that many indoor venues of interest to tourists have capacity limits and restrictions.
-Find out more: Explore Minnesota | Minnesota Department of Health.